MyNihongo/MudBlazor.Markdown/README.md

 - ChipDefault - background-color of the code block;
 - TextDisabled - border-color of the quoted text and border-color of the h1 and h2 bottom divider;
 - TextPrimary - regular text in the markdown;
-- TextSecondary - color of the quoted text;
+- TextSecondary - the colour of the quoted text;